Visiting London any time soon? You'll be busy beavering away looking for the best attractions the nation's capital has to offer, no doubt.

 All the world’s a stage, but no stage does it better than the West End.
 Come and experience the thrill of theatreland in this fabulous experience for a night of pure entertainment.
 Start off with a dish fit for the gods in a central restaurant, then take your seats in the beating heart of the West End for your chosen show.
 Will you opt for the high jinks and crashing dustbin lids of Stomp?
 The edge-of-your-seat 39 Steps, or the spooky Woman in Black?
 Whatever you’re into, this is a terrific experience that will live with you long after the final curtain has fallen.

-Try this one:If you want a wide selection of musicals to choose from, this is a great option.
+Here's a suggestion:If you want a wide selection of musicals to choose from, this is a great option.
 It includes tickets for one of around half a dozen shows, plus a three-course meal for two with a glass of wine at either Prezzo or Zizzi.

 Sail on the Thames